syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-resolve-the-file-does-not-contain-workbook-stream-error.md

 documentation: UG
 ---

-# How to resolve the “File does not contain workbook stream” error in Syncfusion.XlsIO.Base.dll?
+# How to resolve the “File does not contain workbook stream” error?

 XlsIO does not support files generated prior to 97-2003 version.
 Hence the exception "File does not contain workbook stream" occurs.
 This can be checked in prior with the below code snippet.